Lethargy2718/webpack-template/README.md

 In order to lint and format your code, you can use the following npm scripts:

-- **npm run lint**: This will run ESLint on all the TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the src directory using ESLint.
+- **npm run lint**: This will run ESLint on all the TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the `src` directory using ESLint.

-- **npm run pretty**: This will format the TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the src directory using Prettier.
+- **npm run pretty**: This will format the TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the `src` directory using Prettier.

-- **npm run lint:all**: This will run ESLint on all TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the project (not just in the src folder).
+- **npm run lint:all**: This will run ESLint on all TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the project (not just in the `src` directory).

 - **npm run pretty:all**: This will format all TypeScript, JavaScript, HTML, CSS, JSON, and Markdown files in the project using Prettier.